 As per the City's Debt Management Policy, the City Treasurer has the authority to set and modify the internal debt cap such that the internal debt cap meets the City's long-term financing strategies.
 As part of the 2024 to 2027 Multi-Year Draft Budget, the City's property tax-supported capital plan aims to limit debt servicing as a percentage of property tax revenue to 7.5%.
-For the Water and Wastewater and Treatment budgets, the debt cap aims to limit debt servicing as a percentage of property capital plan aims to limit debt cap aims to limit debt servicing as a percentage of property tax.
+For the Water and Wastewater and Treatment budgets, the debt cap aims to limit debt servicing as a percentage of property tax a percentage of rate revenues to 10%.